A coat of gold, a coat of red

 - The Tragically Hip's "Locked In The Trunk Of a Car" is sung partly from the point of view of a serial killer, and partly from the point of view of his dump site.

-- "Little Sir Hugh" by Steeleye Span is a traditional English folk ballad about the slaying of a child.
+- "Little Sir Hugh" is a traditional English folk ballad about the slaying of a child.
 Originally a blood-libel song against the Jews, the anti-semitism was carefully left out but the blood and gore left in.